This blog post is part of a series called “CommScope Definitions” in which we will explain common terms in communications network infrastructure.

-When 4G LTE networks are overlaid on 2G and 3G wireless network infrastructure, interference becomes a real challenge—particularly passive intermodulation (passive intermod, or PIM).
-PIM has been a known issue for as long as RF communications have involved more than one frequency; however, LTE is particularly sensitive to its effects.
+When 4G LTE and 5G networks are overlaid on previous wireless networks, interference becomes a real challenge—particularly passive intermodulation (passive intermod, or PIM).
+PIM has been a known issue for as long as RF communications have involved more than one frequency; however, LTE and 5G are particularly sensitive to its effects.

 PIM is interference resulting from the nonlinear mixing of two or more frequencies in a passive circuit.
 If the interference coincides with a network’s base receive frequencies, it can cripple network performance and throughput.
 Possible PIM sources include poor connections, damaged cables or water infiltration into transmission equipment.
 PIM can also be caused by objects outside the path, such as light posts, buried conduit, fences or site equipment.
 There are so many possible external sources, PIM is sometimes known as “the rusty bolt effect.”